 SharePoint is a web-based collaborative platform that integrates with Microsoft Office.
 SharePoint is primarily used as a document management/storage system and when integrated with Beekeeper, can allow your employees to instantly gain access through the Beekeeper App!

 By using Beekeeper's Document Library, your employees can browse and view files of png, jpg, gif, pdf, xls, xslx, doc, docx, ppt, and pptx type that are 10MB or less.
-This integration is also built so employees are able to access and view content without a Microsoft license.
 Once configured by an administrator, employees can use their mobile device to directly view these files without having to download or save them locally!
 You can find the setup instructions in our SharePoint Integration Installation Guide article.

 How to Use

 1.)
 Access Integration Folder